 '''

-procedure User_MPCI_Receive_Packet (
+rtems_mpci_entry user_mpci_receive_packet(

-Packet : access RTEMS.Packet_Prefix_Pointer
+rtems_packet_prefix packet

 );

 '''

 where packet is a pointer to the address of a packet to place the message from another node.
 If a message is available, then packet will contain the address of the message from another node.
 If no messages are available, this entry packet should contain NULL.